velocityvz/Bloxstrap/README.md

 #### Q: Can I get banned for using Chevstrap?

-A: No, it shouldn't.
-Chevstrap doesn't interact with the Roblox client and does not modify roblox client
+A: No, you shouldn’t.
+Chevstrap does not interact with the Roblox client in a way that could be considered exploitative

 #### Q: Can you add Discord Rich Presence?